Healthy Homes Assessment Te Aro

 Rental Property Home Assessments Te Aro

-Rental property areas affected to Health Homes Standard.
-Healthy Homes Standard in Te Aro include each:
+The areas of rental property that are affected through Health Homes Standard.
+Healthy Homes Standards in Te Aro include each:

 • Bedroom